uu-infomcv/labs/lab1/neural_lab_1.md

 **Keras Callbacks**

 Keras also allows for callback functions to be used at each step of the training process.
-You can use callbacks to get a view on internal states and statistics of the model during training or simply store the model to a directory.
+You can use callbacks to get a view on internal states and statistics of the model during training, or simply store the model to a directory.

 It is extremely usefull and highly recommended to used the `ModelCheckpoint()` function when training models.
 This will save your model (or just the weights) at the end of each epoch in an HDF5 file.